erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 The three common arrays for CMGs are box, pyramid and roof (see @Fig:sg-cmg-configurations).
 Leve et. al recommend roof arrays due to their simpler and easier to avoid internal singularities.

-![Various configuration options for single gimbal CMGs.
-Taken from an extensive treatise on the geometric theory of single gimbal CMGs [@KurokawaGeometricStudySingle1998].](./figures/sg-cmg-configurations.jpg){#fig:sg-cmg-configurations}
+![Various configuration options for single gimbal CMGs [@KurokawaGeometricStudySingle1998], an extensive treatise on the geometric theory of single gimbal CMGs.](./figures/sg-cmg-configurations.jpg){#fig:sg-cmg-configurations}

-Momentum control devices such as reaction wheels, CMGs or magneto-torquers enable spacecraft to adjust and control their orientation without expending fuel.
+Momentum control devices such as reaction wheels, CMGs or magneto-torquers[^magnetotorquers] enable spacecraft to adjust and control their orientation without expending fuel.
 This makes them invaluable, given weight and volume constraints in space flight.
 However, these systems are also of value in attempts to add robot arms to spacecraft.

+[^magnetotorquers]: Magneto-torquers rely on electro-magnets interacting with the earth's magnetic field.

 Whilst the ISS has a remote controlled arm, the control of this arm is not coupled with the attitude control system (ACS) of the ISS.
 The ACS simply continues to try and maintain the ISS in the desired orientation.